andreidobrinski/blog/content/blog/react-component-composition-with-dot-notation-exports/index.md

 ## Breakdown

-The `Modal` component and some styled components are co-located in `Modal.js`, all of which are being exported.
-We then use `Modal.Heading = Heading` for example to allow for `Heading` to be used with the `Modal` export.
-The styled components can imported individually if need be.
+The `Modal` component and some styled components are co-located and exported from `Modal.js`.
+We then use `Modal.Heading = Heading` pattern, for example, to allow for `Heading` to be used with the `Modal` export.

 The parent component imports only `Modal`.
 The styled components may be used inside the `Modal`, depending on what's needed in the implementation, and they can be called with the dot notation pattern.